-Dance Salad Festival will celebrate its 25th Anniversary in Houston and the 28th season since its inception in Belgium within the Festival week of events.
-Performances will take place on April 9, 10, 11, 2020 @ Wortham Center's Cullen Theater and the Choreographer Forum on April 8, 2020 @ the Museum of Fine Arts Houston.
+Dance Salad Festival team and participants are determined to celebrate the postponed 25th Anniversary in Houston on April 1, 2, 3, 2021 @ Wortham Center's Cullen Theater and the Choreographer Forum on March 31, 2021 @ the Museum of Fine Arts Houston, unless subject to change due to unpredictable nature of current global pandemic.

-Exciting line up of performances by Hofesh Shechter Company, London, UK; Semperoper Ballett Dresden, Germany; Royal Danish Ballet's Kammerballetten, Copenhagen, Denmark; Dortmund Ballett Guest Stars, Lucia Lacarra and Matthew Golding, Germany; Donlon Dance Collective Berlin, Germany; Royal Ballet of Flanders, Antwerp, Belgium; Sydney Dance Company, Australia; Dunia Dance Theatre, Zimbabwe/Belgium and Laboration Art Company, France.
+We are in the process of confirming the scheduled line up of 2020 performances for 2021 season by Hofesh Shechter Company, London, UK; Semperoper Ballett Dresden, Germany; Royal Danish Ballet's Kammerballetten, Copenhagen, Denmark; Dortmund Ballett Guest Stars, Lucia Lacarra and Matthew Golding, Germany; Donlon Dance Collective Berlin, Germany; Royal Ballet of Flanders, Antwerp, Belgium;Dunia Dance Theatre, Zimbabwe/Belgium and Laboration Art Company, France.

 For updates, photos, videos and to buy tickets, \$25-\$59, go to: www.dancesalad.org.
-Arrive early for downtown parking.